silexclouds/AnomalyDetection/README.md

 + Step 3: check the model with the best metrics from 7 (Test and Score)
 + Step 4: check the model with the best metrics from 11 (Predictions)
 ### Workflow description:
-+ 1. Upload of the file with the information extracted from Sentinel-2 vegetation indices (fields_for_training.csv).
+- 1 - Upload of the file with the information extracted from Sentinel-2 vegetation indices (fields_for_training.csv).
      File format: Comma Separated Values (.csv)

      ![](https://github.com/silexclouds/AnomalyDetection/blob/main/readme/readmeImages/Training_workflow0.png)

-+ 2. Selection of Columns & Rows of interest
++ 2 - Selection of Columns & Rows of interest
-+ 3. Data visualization
++ 3 - Data visualization
-+ 4. Data Sampler (for instance a selection of 75% of cases for training and 25% for testing)
++ 4 - Data Sampler (for instance a selection of 75% of cases for training and 25% for testing)

      ![](https://github.com/silexclouds/AnomalyDetection/blob/main/readme/readmeImages/Training_workflow1.png)

-+ 5. Visualization of data for training
++ 5 - Visualization of data for training
-+ 6. Definition of model parameters
++ 6 - Definition of model parameters
-+ 7. Testing & Scoring evaluation of selected models
++ 7 - Testing & Scoring evaluation of selected models

      ![](https://github.com/silexclouds/AnomalyDetection/blob/main/readme/readmeImages/Training_workflow2.png)

-     - o Area under ROC is the area under the receiver-operating curve.
+     - Area under ROC is the area under the receiver-operating curve.
-     - o Classification accuracy is the proportion of correctly classified examples.
+     - Classification accuracy is the proportion of correctly classified examples.
-     - o F-1 is a weighted harmonic mean of precision and recall
+     - F-1 is a weighted harmonic mean of precision and recall
-     - o Precision is the proportion of true positives among instances classified as positive, e.g. the proportion of anomalies correctly identified as anomalies.
+     - Precision is the proportion of true positives among instances classified as positive, e.g. the proportion of anomalies correctly identified as anomalies.
-     - o Recall is the proportion of true positives among all positive instances in the data, e.g. the number of anomalies among all classified as anomalies.
+     - Recall is the proportion of true positives among all positive instances in the data, e.g. the number of anomalies among all classified as anomalies.
-     - o Specificity is the proportion of true negatives among all negative instances, e.g. the number of non-anomalies among all classified as non-anomalies.
+     - Specificity is the proportion of true negatives among all negative instances, e.g. the number of non-anomalies among all classified as non-anomalies.

-        More info regarding the test & score widget at: https://orangedatamining.com/widget-catalog/evaluate/testandscore/
+       More info regarding the 'Test & Score' widget at: https://orangedatamining.com/widget-catalog/evaluate/testandscore/

-+ 8. Models trained are saved to local folder
++ 8 - Models trained are saved to local folder
-+ 9. Visualization of data for testing
++ 9 - Visualization of data for testing
-+ 10.Load of models saved on step 8
++ 10 - Load of models saved on step 8
-+ 11.Predictions based on saved trained models with a subset selected for testing
++ 11 - Predictions based on saved trained models with a subset selected for testing

      ![](https://github.com/silexclouds/AnomalyDetection/blob/main/readme/readmeImages/Training_workflow3.png)

-+ 12. Selection of the model to be applied for the anomaly detection.
++ 12 - Selection of the model to be applied for the anomaly detection.
 In the example for the demo data provided, the selected is Random Forest model.

 ---

 ## Prediction Workflow